 Linguistics Electives

-Select five additional electives from the list below.
-At least two elective courses (6 credits) must be 300/400 level.
-Only one course may be from another department, with approved linguistic content.
+Select seven additional electives from the list below.
+At least four elective courses (12 credits) must be 300/400 level.
 LIN 496 Internship may only count once for 3 credits.

 You will not apply separately to graduate study; instead, there are a series of progression points that you must meet.